 These costs include camping facilities, food – including breakfast, lunch, dinner and pit stop snacks, sports nutrition and facilities for showering/ bathrooms etc. The fee also goes towards crew service costs on the event such as: chaperones, medical and massage teams, mechanics, luggage transport services and basecamp/ pit stop crew.
 Check out our What’s included page for more information.

 Is overnight stay included on the evening before riding and Sunday after the ride?

-On the evening before riding, the overnight stay at the Land’s End basecamp is included (and overnight stay in Penrith on Thursday 12th September if you are joining in Scotland).
+On the evening before riding, the overnight stay at the Land’s End basecamp is included (and overnight stay in Edinburgh on Thursday 12th September if you are joining in Scotland).
 Riders will be required to arrive from 2pm to register and get their bikes ready for the next day.
 In the evening there will be a rider briefing and an evening meal provided ready to get set and go the following morning.

 How do I get my cycling kit cleaned and dried on the ride?

 We will be providing a laundry service on the ride at an additional cost for those doing the ‘Classic’ or ‘Plus’ package.
 This will enable you to get your cycling kit cleaned on three days out of nine, meaning you will need to bring three sets of cycling kit with you.